On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Preliminaries and Techniques

 \subsection{Checking Feasibility: The Gauss-Seidel Trick}

-The straightforward way to check feasibility is to find each $\varphi_S(\cdot)$ explicitly, substitute, and check whether the constraints (\ref{eqn_varphi_alg}) are satisfied for every $p$.
+The na\"\i ve way to check feasibility is to determine each $\varphi_S(\cdot)$ explicitly, substitute in (\ref{eqn_varphi_alg}), and verify that the constraints are satisfied for every $p$.
 However, these functions tend to be more and more complicated as $k$ grows, and it is hopeless to find the closed form expressions, even when $k=4$.
 We therefore resort to the following indirect way.

 Suppose we want to prove that the solution $x^*\in\mathbb{R}^n$ of the system $Ax=b$ satisfies $c^{\top}x^*\leq d$.
 The Gauss-Seidel iterative procedure in numerical computation to compute $x^*$ is as follows.
-Write $A$ as $L_*+U$ where $L_*$ consists of the diagonal and the lower triangular part of $A$, and $U$ consists of the upper triangular part.
-Choose an initial point $x^0$, and for $i$ going from $1$ to $\infty$ calculate $x^i=L_*^{-1}(b-Ux^{i-1})$.
-In other words, in every iteration the $j^{\text{ {th}}}$ coordinate is computed using the $j^{\text{ {th}}}$ equality in the system $Ax=b$, and the latest values of other coordinates.
+Write $A$ as $L_*+U$, where $L_*$ consists of the diagonal and the lower triangular part of $A$, and $U$ consists of the upper triangular part.
+Choose an initial point $x^0$, and for $i$ going from $1$ to $\infty$, calculate $x^i=L_*^{-1}(b-Ux^{i-1})$.
+In other words, in every iteration, the $j^{\text{ {th}}}$ coordinate is computed using the $j^{\text{ {th}}}$ equality in the system $Ax=b$, and the latest values of other coordinates.
 The coordinates are computed in a fixed order in all iterations.
-Under certain sufficiency conditions on $A$ (which imply that $L^*$ is invertible) the sequence $(x^i)$ converges to $x^*$.
+Under certain sufficiency conditions on $A$, which imply that $L^*$ is invertible, the sequence $(x^i)$ converges to $x^*$.